TRAVEL UPDATE: Visit Haiti from Home

 Recognisable charity names can be assuring, but sometimes the biggest and most established organisations are the ones with the worst track record of squandering donations to cover inflated administration costs and failing to effectively turn your dollars into genuine, on-ground change.

-So who can you trust?
 Which charities are credible?
-Are there any on-ground volunteer projects where visitors here for just a short time can genuinely help?
+Are there any on-the-ground volunteer projects where visitors can actually make a difference?

 three haitian boys on bmx bikes